roebel/pysndfile/README.md

 ## Changes

+### Version_1.4.3 (2020-01-20)

+ * changed sndio functions to all use PySndfile as context manager.
+This fixes the problem that the sndfile remains open when an error occurs which may in turn lead to inconsistencies if the sndfile is tried to be rewritten in an exception handler.

 ### Version_1.4.2 (2019-12-18)

  * fixed PySndfile.read_frames method to properly handle reading frames in parts (previous fix was incomplete)